noelledusahel/trussworks_challenge/README.md

 ruby ./normalizer.rb < broken_sample.csv > output.csv
 ```

+## Running Tests

+In order to run specs, first comment out line `normalizer.write_file` in normalizer.rb
+and run `rspec` from the terminal.
+You may also have to run `bundle install` to install the rspec gem.

 This PR should achieve the following conversations:

 - [ ] The entire CSV is in the UTF-8 character set.